chelseabee/chelseabee/README.md

 - 👋 Hi, I’m @chelseabee
 - 👀 I’m currently interested in all things front end
 - 🌱 I’m currently learning JavaScript via codecademy...
-I am possibly in tutorial hell...O world.
+I am possibly in tutorial hell...O world. && working on my portfolio page, trying to learn how to make it more responsive, incorperate CSS maybe even SASS????
+Thinking about commiting to 100 days of code.
 - 💞️ I’m looking to make connections with other code newbies
 - 📫 How to reach me: chelsea.bush@wsu.edu